Retirement Savings by the Decade

 Keep the End in Mind

 If the short-term numbers seem overwhelming, try focusing only on the end goal.
-After all, the point of the exercise is to project how you can save enough money to replace 85% of your ending salary by the time you retire.
+After all, the point of the exercise is to project how you can save enough money to replace 85 percent of your ending salary by the time you retire.
 If you don't like the practice of trying to hit certain savings goals by age 35, 45, or 55, here's an alternative: decide how much money you would like to receive annually during your retirement.

 Work backward from that number to see how much you need to save every month, starting now.
 You need $1 million to live on a salary of $40,000 per year in retirement, according to the 4 percent rule.
 You can use this table to figure out how much you need to put aside every month in order to build a $1 million portfolio.